EJFleet/pp4-my-cookbook-blog/README.md

 ## Intro

 For my fourth portfolio project, I created a blog app to display recipes to a user.
-The user can log in and leave comments on each recipe and also view a page that displays the team members that work on the blog.
+My Cookbook is a recipe-sharing blog that allows users to browse, search, and interact with recipes.
+The app is designed for food enthusiasts who want to explore new recipes and connect with a community.

 ![My Cookbook responsive screenshot]()